 Admiral William L. Sims, Commander, US Naval Forces Europe, writing in April, 1919

 On this page we reproduce a slightly annotated version of Pennoyer’s history, written before the delivery of ZR-1 or ZR-3.
-It should be noted that, while helium was at that time already published in National Geographic magazine, and no longer a state secret, there is no mention of helium or its intended use.
-This is important because this is specifically after the crash of ZR-2, whose fatal crash is detailed:
+It should be noted that, while helium was at that time already published in National Geographic magazine, and therefore no longer a state secret, there is no mention of helium or its associated hype.
+This is important, because this report was written after the crash of ZR-2, whose fatal accident is detailed:

 RIGID AIRSHIPS IN THE UNITED STATES NAVY

 By LIEUTENANT R. G. PENNOYER, U. S. N.